sourcegraph/sourcegraph-public-snapshot/doc/admin/install/managed.md

 # Managed Sourcegraph instances

-Managed instances are provision and managed by the Sourcegraph team, making them a simple choice for customers to deploy Sourcegraph without having to worry about managing it.
+Managed instances are provisioned and managed by the Sourcegraph team, making them a simple choice for customers to deploy Sourcegraph without having to worry about managing it.

 Sourcegraph provisions your instance in a completely isolated and secure cloud infrastructure.
 It will be restricted to only your organization through your enterprise VPN and/or SSO provider of choice.